Sheikh Jaber Al-Ahmad Al-Sabah Causeway

-The causeway is named after the late Sheikh Jaber Al-Sabah to commemorate his contribution to the development of Kuwait.
-It was one of the largest and most challenging transport infrastructure projects in Kuwait, as well as the entire Middle East region.
+The causeway is named after Sheikh Jaber Al-Sabah, the previous Emir of Kuwait.
+It was considered one of the largest and most challenging transport infrastructure projects in Kuwait and the Middle East.
 The Main Link is the 4th longest road bridge in the world at 36.14 km.
 The overall causeway consists of two bridges.
 Both bridges have a combined length of 48.5 kilometers.

 History

 Under China's Belt and Road Initiative, the causeway is part of the first phase of the Silk City project.
-Construction began on November 3, 2013 at a cost of approximately US$3 billion, the Sheikh Jaber Al-Ahmad Al-Sabah Causeway belongs to a series of projects being pursued by Kuwait to develop and diversify its economy and reduce its reliance on oil and gas.
+Construction began on 3 November 2013 at a cost of approximately US$3 billion, the Sheikh Jaber Al-Ahmad Al-Sabah Causeway belongs to a series of projects being pursued by Kuwait to develop and diversify its economy and reduce its reliance on oil and gas.
 This push to diversify is similar to those being pursued by Saudi Arabia and other countries in the region.
 The project is part of Kuwait Vision 2035, and is named after the 13th Emir of Kuwait to commemorate his leadership.

 The overall aim of the project is to reduce the travel distance between Kuwait City and Silk City from 104 km to 36 km, which will cut the journey time from 90 minutes at present to less than 30 minutes.
 Building the causeway will provide a new strategic highway route that will help planned development work located to the north of Kuwait City, as it will connect Shuwaikh Port with the Subiya New Town Development (Silk City).
 And it will help to integrate the northern areas of the country with the more densely populated central and southern regions, while also helping lower traffic congestion in the surrounding roads.